how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 Okay, cool.
 I’ll take it.

 Wait, but two hours a day for a year is 730 hours a year, or about 30.5 days.
-An entire month awake and alive and doing life!
+An entire extra month awake, alive, and doing life each year!

 And every twelve years you get back an entire year of life, awake!

-If you do that, over the next 48 years of life, you would get 4 years of awake-life added to your life!
+If you did that, over the next 48 years of life, you would get 4 years of awake life added to your life!

 That blows my mind!